Luiz Melodia: Later years and release of Zerima (2014)

 In 2011, Melodia was a guest on fourth solo album by Titãs band member Sérgio Britto Purabossanova (a portmanteau for Pure Bossa Nova), which was released in September that year.
 In 2013, he held further concerts at Teatro Rival.
 In the same year, a multi-CD box set was released called Três tons de Luiz Melodia (Three Shades [could be "Tones"] of Luiz Melodia) containing three albums from three different decades: Pérola negra, from 1973; Felino, from 1983; and Pintando o sete, from 1991.

-In 2014, during a concert at Teatro Rival, Melodia released his 13th solo album :pt:Zerima (an anagram for Marize, his sister's name, who had passed away two years earlier), recorded at Som Livre studios.
+In 2014, during a concert at Teatro Rival, Melodia released his 13th solo album :pt:Zerima (an anagram for Marize, his sister's name, who had died two years earlier), recorded at Som Livre studios.
 Zerima followed a 13-year gap without releasing new material.
 In it, Melodia reconnects with his samba and bossa nova roots.
 New compositions include Cheia de Graça (Full of Grace), as well as Dor de carnaval (Carnival Heartache) with special guest singer-songwriter Céu.

 Melodia never thought the commercial success he obtained, which was significant, but not huge, made justice to the quality of his work.
 In an interview, he stated: 'By the way, other musicians don't get it [why he didn't achieve as much fame as he deserved].
 Djavan said it once, and so did Caetano Veloso.
 It's a conundrum to many people.
 I don't really get it myself'.
 And: 'I still don't have that privilege [of being duly recognised].
 Which is something my music certainly deserved.
 I may be wrong, but I think I was even cut off more than once: I didn't get that much attention from record labels I signed with.
 I know my work isn't that voluminous, but I think it should have gotten a lot more attention.
 It takes a certain budget to promote an artist, for marketing expenses.
 I never got that, except back then at the beginning.'